tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP2200/Week 1 - Intro.md

 - How did you gather the data?

 ## Reproducibility
-- Increasingly important goal in Science and Data Science is playing a big role
+- Increasingly important goal in Science and Data Science is playing a big role to achieve it.
+-